- This event has passed.

 Overview of the workshop

-As health systems are progressing towards managing the pandemic and creating their recovery plans, they are also thinking about how to strengthen the resilience and sustainability of their resources in an ever-changing context.
+A resilient health system is one that can prepare for, respond and adapt to disruptive public health events while ensuring the continuity of quality, essential health services at all levels of the health system (World Health Organization, 2020b; Kruk et al., 2015).
+As health systems are now progressing towards managing the pandemic and creating their recovery plans, they are also thinking about how to strengthen the resilience and sustainability of their resources in an ever-changing context.

 In this workshop, we will discuss: